 Cybex enacts his devious plan by cybernetically attacking Mr. Fodor at his own home with a barrage of nightmarish holograms on his own Dream Tape.
 After RoboCop makes his way through the house’s security system and ultimately frees Mr. Fodor from his own mental cell, he makes his way towards Prof. Cybex’ hideout.

 Unbeknownst to all, Nixco reveals what Mr. Nix and Mr. Darkstone have done with Dek Kyng.
-He’s been given robotic implants so that he’s their mind-controlled assassin.
+He’s been given robotic implants so that he’s now become their mind-controlled assassin.

 While that happens, the devious professor proceeds to hypnotically attack “Old Man”.
 At that moment, Kyng comes in and is about to shoot Cybex, but the robotic primates notice and attack.
 After Cybex and Pizzarelli take their leave, RoboCop is able to free himself and snap OCP’s head man out of his hypnotic prison before he heads after his targets with Kyng following suit shortly after towards a construction yard.

 Murphy manages to defeat Pizzarelli, but Cybex blindsides him with a wreaking ball before the robo-gorilla attacks him.
 However, Kyng comes in and shoots Kyng out of his hoverchair.
 Fortunately, the shot also took out the cyborg gorilla and allowed RoboCop to knockout Kyng with a punch that also shatters the control band before he runs out of power.
 Fortunately, Donald Johnson closes out the two-parter as he reacquires RoboCop in order to get him back to crime-fighting status.